 3317.
-ENGINEERING ANALYSIS (3-0) 3 hours credit - Technical problems of primary interest to industrial engineers formulated and techniques necessary for their solution.
+ENGINEERING ANALYSIS (3-0) 3 hours credit - lechnical problems of primary interest to industrial engineers formulated and techniques necessary for their solution.
 Prerequisite: MATH 3318 and junior standing in industrial engineering.
 3341.
 INDUSTRIAL FINANCIAL SYSTEMS (2-3) 3 hours credit - Concepts and tools neces-

 3341.
-INDUSTRIAL FINANCIAL SYSTEMS (2-3) 3 nours credit - Concepts and tools necessary for the analysis of financial and cost data.
+INDUSTRIAL FINANCIAL SYSTEMS (2-3) 3 hours credit - Concepts and tools necessary for the analysis of financial and cost data.
 Prerequisite: IE 3312 or concurrent enrollment.
 3343.
-MEASUREMENT, ANALYSIS, AND SIMPLIFICATION OF INDUSTRIAL ACTIVITIES
+MEASUREMENT, ANALYSIS, AND SIMPLIFICATION OF INDUSTRIAL ACTIVITIES (2.3) 2 hours credit.
+Matheda for detarmining the most effective utilization of effect in the man.

 (2-3) 3 hours credit - Methods for determining the most effective utilization of effort in the manmachine environment.
 Prerequisites: MATH 2326 and IE 3301 or concurrent enrollment.
 4191, 4291, 4391.
 SPECIAL PROBLEMS IN INDUSTRIAL ENGINEERING (Variable credit from 1 to 3 semester hours as arranged, individual instruction) - The investigation of special individual problems in industrial engineering under the direction of a faculty member.
 Prerequisite: consent of the head of the department.

 4302.
 LABOR REGULATION AND PRODUCTION ACTIVITY (3-0) 3 hours credit - The interplay of the industrial engineering of production standards, the labor union movement, and legislative regulation considering the effects of such factors as automation, incentive payment systems, and machine pacing.
 Prerequisite: IE 3343.
+4303.
+PRODUCTION AND INVENTORY CONTROL (3-0) 3 hours credit - Fundamental theory

+4303.
 PRODUCTION AND INVENTORY CONTROL (3-0) 3 hours credit - Fundamental theory and design of systems for the control of production, inventories and their economic interaction, particularly in cases involving uncertainty of demand, of supply availability, and of production rates.
 Prerequisite: IE 3314 and 3315.
-Credit will not be granted for both IE 4303 and 4317.
+Credit will not be granted for both IE 4303 and 4317. \$10 computer fee.